 Peace Lily Plant Characteristics

-The peace lily plant gets its scientific name from the Greek words “spath” (spoon) and “phyl” (leaves) because they feature spoon-shaped spathes or bracts that surround the plant’s flower-carrying spikes.
 Depending on the species of spathiphylla, the spathes range in color from greenish whites and creams to pure, snowy white.
-Peace lily plants have a lush silhouette that bursts with dark-green foliage and glossy, pointed leaves.
+Peace lily plants have a lush silhouette that bursts with dark green foliage and glossy, pointed leaves.

-The most popular peace lily, the Mauna Loa, is a mid-sized plant, but it can still reach up to four feet in height with proper care.
-With over 50 varieties and hybrids, there is a myriad of peace lily plants to choose from.
+With over 50 varieties and hybrids, there are many peace lily plants to choose from.
 They range in size, color, shape, and leaf patterns.
-Some species feature compact silhouettes, and others show off with white stripes or speckled leaves.
+Some species feature compact silhouettes; others show off with white stripes or speckled leaves.

 Some of the most common peace lily varieties include: